One of my customers, Jürgen Klüser, recently sent me this picture:

-This is a model of a trireme in 1/700 scale.
-This is meant to be one of the larger triremes constructed during the Hellenistic Period, with 70 oars (most had around 50).
-Of course, a ship like this would also have been typical of a smaller Roman warship.
+This is a model of a trireme in 1/700 scale, which Jürgen painted (I assume).
+This is meant to be one of the larger triremes constructed during the Classical Period, with 70 oars (most had around 50).
+Of course, a ship like this would also have been typical of a smaller Roman warship, though the Romans did not operate triremes until the Hellenistic Period.
+Hellenistic warships, in any event, frequently had over one hundred oars.
+This is not the most accurate model of a trireme, but I mainly made it as a stretched-out version of my “short trireme,” which I based on the catapult trireme as it appeared in the original Age of Empires.

 Anyway, the reason that I bring this up is that Jürgen has quite an extensive collection of models (far larger than my own).
 Below is a screenshot of my trireme on his website.